mtds/dcos_notes/README.md

 ## DC/OS command line examples

-Once the cluster is up and running, it's also possible to interact with DC/OS using the ``dcos`` command line interface, as explained [here](https://docs.mesosphere.com/1.11/cli/). **NOTE**: since the deployment scenario in this document keep things as simple as possible, there is no authentication mechanism to interact with the DC/OS dashboard.
+Once the cluster is up and running, it's also possible to interact with DC/OS using the ``dcos`` command line interface, as explained [here](https://docs.mesosphere.com/1.11/cli/).
+After the installation, a subdirectory called ``.dcos`` will be created under ``$HOME``. **NOTE**: since the deployment scenario in this document keep things as simple as possible, there is no authentication mechanism to interact with the DC/OS dashboard.

 1. Connect to your DC/OS virtual cluster: ``dcos cluster setup http://10.1.1.49`` (no output will be reported if successfully connected)
 2. Shows information about the cluster: